Sagnik1904/NASSCOM-VSD-SoC-Design-Program/README.md

 # Day 2

-Chip floor planning is a critical step in the physical design process of an integrated circuit (IC) or chip.
+''' **Chip floor planning** '''is a critical step in the physical design process of an integrated circuit (IC) or chip.
 It involves determining the placement of various functional blocks, such as logic cells, memory, and I/O pads, on the silicon die.
 This step is crucial because it directly impacts the performance, power consumption, and area (PPA) of the chip.

 Here are some key aspects of chip floor planning: